M&A Industry Insights: Distribution, Warehousing, and Logistics

 While it appears that we are at the end of the tunnel following global vaccination programs, the road to recovery is long.
 Several variables like exchange rates, available cargo capacity, and commodity prices will continue to pose complex challenges for supply chains and logistics over the next year.
 Consequently, demand for third-party specialized services will continue to grow.

 A large portion of this demand will come from smaller players and independent privately-owned companies which have been asymmetrically impacted by the pandemic and cannot invest heavily in expansion.
 As global manufacturing demand recovers, lag times due to oil well production delays can lead to higher oil prices.
 This can affect margins for freight forwarders and trucking companies.
-Distributors and logistics companies with exposure to cyclical industry verticals such as mining and energy will perform well over the next five years as both Canada and the U.S. benefit from government spending on infrastructure.
+Distributors and logistics companies with exposure to cyclical industry verticals such as mining and energy will perform well and see higher deal activity over the next five years as both Canada and the U.S. benefit from government spending on infrastructure.

 Going forward, players in this industry will maintain a strong focus on building new baseline models that take a granular approach to macroeconomics aimed at reducing forecasting errors.
 In addition, the movement towards automation and flexible supply chain models with a higher focus on tail risks is expected to remain a key theme.